mesonbuild/meson/docs/markdown/Dependencies.md

 In some cases, more than one detection method exists, and the `method` keyword may be used to select a detection method to use.
-The `auto` method uses any checking mechanisms in whatever order meson thinks is best.
+The `auto` method uses any checking mechanisms in whatever order Meson thinks is best.

 e.g. libwmf and CUPS provide both pkg-config and config-tool support.